MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Mount-a-Tenant.md

     |*\<MyDatabaseServer\>*|Specifies the name of the database server that hosts the [!INCLUDE[navnow](includes/navnow_md.md)] database that you want to mount against the [!INCLUDE[nav_server](includes/nav_server_md.md)] instance.|

     > [!NOTE]
-    >  The command that is shown includes only a subset of all the parameters of the Mount\-NavTenant cmdlet.
-For more information about the syntax and parameters, see [T:Microsoft.Dynamics.Nav.Management.Cmdlets.Mount\-NAVTenant](assetId:///T:Microsoft.Dynamics.Nav.Management.Cmdlets.Mount-NAVTenant) topic in the Administration Cmdlets for [!INCLUDE[navnow](includes/navnow_md.md)] section of the Technical Reference.
+    >  The command that is shown includes only a subset of all the parameters of the Mount-NavTenant cmdlet.
+For more information about the syntax and parameters, see [T:Microsoft.Dynamics.Nav.Management.Cmdlets.Mount-NAVTenant](assetId:///T:Microsoft.Dynamics.Nav.Management.Cmdlets.Mount-NAVTenant) topic in the Administration Cmdlets for [!INCLUDE[navnow](includes/navnow_md.md)] section of the Technical Reference.

 3. Press Enter to run the cmdlet.